Next Generation ExacTrac Broadens Clinical Workflows

 Market-leading technology now consolidates multiple spatial tracking technologies

-MUNICH, Sunday, October 21, 2018 — Brainlab unveils ExacTrac Dynamic® at the American Society for Radiation Oncology (ASTRO) meeting in San Antonio, Texas.
-This forward-thinking universal concept for radiotherapy patient positioning and monitoring offers value on multiple fronts, including expanded clinical indications, broad technological advancements, enhanced user and patient experience, and technology consolidation.
+MUNICH, April 23, 2019 — Brainlab unveils ExacTrac Dynamic® at ESTRO 38, the annual congress of the European Society for Radiation Oncology (ESTRO) in Milan, Italy.
+This universal concept for radiotherapy patient positioning and monitoring offers value on multiple fronts, including expanded clinical workflows, broad technological advancements, enhanced user and patient experience, and technology consolidation.
 ExacTrac Dynamic is the next generation of ExacTrac X-Ray, a clinically proven positioning and monitoring solution for radiotherapy treatments.
 Since its release in 1999, ExacTrac systems have been used in more than one million treatments worldwide.

 ExacTrac Dynamic addresses a full range of patient positioning and monitoring requirements that heretofore have been achieved, in most cases, by employing multiple systems combined with different internal tracking and surface scanning technologies.
 ExacTrac Dynamic is seamlessly integrated with a wide range of high-end linear accelerators and designed to deliver high precision tracking and verification while addressing the challenges associated with treating moving targets, all of which are critical requirements for delivering extremely effective and high doses in precision radiotherapy.
 Developed in close collaboration with leading experts in radiation oncology, ExacTrac Dynamic introduces a new dimension in patient positioning and monitoring.